hesbon-osoro/hesbon-osoro/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=2FA4D7&height=30&lines=I'm+Hesbon;A.K.A+Wazimu)](https://git.io/typing-svg)

-Motivated software engineer with over 3 years of experience developing efficient, scalable web applications.
-Specializes in problem-solving, collaborating with diverse stakeholders, and delivering impactful solutions.
-Experienced in deploying multiple production-grade projects, with highlights featured in the [Sample Projects](#sample-projects) section.
-Additionally, I have hands-on experience in AI model training, data annotation, and validation, contributing to enhancing machine learning models.
-Passionate about staying updated on the latest technology trends, fostering innovation, and continuously improving through new challenges.
+As a **Software Engineer** with 3+ years in the field, I thrive on the process of transforming complex problems into **impactful, scalable solutions**.
+My experience spans delivering **production-grade web applications** (featured in [Sample Projects](#sample-projects)) and contributing to cutting-edge **AI model training and data enhancement**.

+I view every project as a new challenge and a chance to evolve.
+I collaborate closely with diverse stakeholders to deliver efficient results, always staying updated on the latest trends and sharing my refined solutions with the wider community.

 #### Top Technologies